w3c/wot-usecases/USE-CASES/notes.md

 ### Description

-Provide a description from the users perspective
+Provide a description from the user's perspective.

 ### Expectations for stakeholders and environments